Mcful123/volume-detect-v1.2/README.md

 pip install pillow<br />
 pip install tensorflow<br />

 "model.pth" is used for finding the bounding box of the crucible. <br />
-"keras_model.h5" is used for the actual volume detection.  <br />
+"keras_model.h5" is used for the volume detection of 5 categories (not recommended).  <br />
+"new_keras.h5" is used for volume detection of 10 categories (better model).